jeremy-evert/StoryTimeFa20Cs1At11/ourStory/startOfStory.md

 Serenity

 Charles:
-I'm am adding important information to this story.
+I am adding important information to this story.
 My part is the best part.

 Arianna - 21yo female, brown hair blue eyes, looking for love in a lonely world